nanjizal/PolyPainter/README.md

 # PolyPainter
 PolyPainter class to allow you to draw textured and gradient triangles in Kha more easily.
+Kha is a cross target toolkit for Haxe language.

 [PolyPainter test](https://nanjizal.github.io/PolyPainter/build/html5/index.html)